actions/upload-artifact/README.md

     name: my-artifact
     path: |
       path/output/bin/
-      path/output/test-results
-      !path/**/*.tmp
+      path/output/
 ```

-For supported wildcards along with behavior and documentation, see [@actions/glob](https://github.com/actions/toolkit/tree/main/packages/glob) which is used internally to search for files.
+For supported wildcards along with behavior and documentation, see [@actions](https://github.com/actions/toolkit/tree/main/packages) which is used internally to search for files.

-If a wildcard pattern is used, the path hierarchy will be preserved after the first wildcard pattern:
+If a pattern is used, the path hierarchy will be preserved after the first pattern:

 ```
-path/to/*/directory/foo?.txt =>
+path/directory/foo.txt =
     ∟ path/to/some/directory/foo1.txt
     ∟ path/to/some/directory/foo2.txt
     ∟ path/to/other/directory/foo1.txt

-would be flattened and uploaded as =>
+would be uploaded as =
     ∟ some/directory/foo1.txt
     ∟ some/directory/foo2.txt
     ∟ other/directory/foo1.txt